 Do you know that concept behind MAC is not original?

-Steve Jobs had the concept of visual based OS called xerox parc and he used the same concept and produced the original MAC, though he did make enhancements in it.
+Steve Jobs had the concept of visual based OS called xerox parc and he used the same concept and produced the original MAC, though he did make enhancements to it.

 3. Steve Jobs was a Zen Follower

 It was only in his childhood that he came to know about his biological parents from his adoptive parents and it was this thought that kept bothering Steve Jobs and disturbed his peace of mind, and so he became a follower of Zen in order to attain peace.
-Since his childhood, he had given importance to the peace of mind.
+Since his childhood, he had given importance to peace of mind.
 After working with technology for a long period of time, he traveled to India for 7 months in quest of spiritual enlightenment.
 He often inclined himself towards meditation.
 He even liked walking barefoot.
-For the peace of mind, he read some world famous books like

 4. Failure couldn’t stop Steve Jobs